earnaud/MetaShARK-v2/README.md

 ## Releases

+### Pre-release 20200316 - Fully functional !

+Here we are !
+The full EML Assembly Line workflow has been done with MetaShARK.
+Even if the app might still suffer some bugs, the main steps are accessible.
+However, it stills only support tabulated file.

 ### Pre-Release 20200204 - EML Assembly Line (dev version)

 Here it comes !
 The first pre-release allowing the user to describe his dataset according to the [EML Assembly Line](https://ediorg.github.io/EMLassemblyline/articles/overview.html) recommendations.
 Please note this version is **still in development** and some features might suffer bugs.
 Consequently, do not hesitate to [open an issue](https://github.com/earnaud/MetaShARK-v2/issues).